Methane Emissions

 To verify the individual measurements, additional measurements were carried out using a drone flight as an additional control instrument.

-The TSOs will continue the joint metering initiative from 2022 and turn it into a continuous process.
-The results give us precise indications of where we can target specific measures.
-In addition, we will further intensify the exchange and joint activities.
+The FNB will continue the joint measurement initiatives and turn them into a continuous process.
+The results will give us precise indications of where we can take targeted measures.
+We will also further intensify our dialogue and joint activities.

-For the future, TSOs are clearly and decisively committed to the conversion of transmission networks to hydrogen and green gases.
+For the future, the TSOs are clearly and decisively focussing on the transport of climate-neutral and low-carbon hydrogen and other green gases.

 We support the climate targets of the European Union.